bitcoin-sv/merchantapi-reference/README.md

 Prometheus is configured to run on http://localhost:9080/.
 Check whether endpoints with metrics are healthy on http://localhost:9080/targets.
 Observe the mAPI reference implementation operation on http://localhost:9080/graph.

-Data is scraped from https://localhost:5051/metrics every 15s.
+Data is scraped from https://localhost:5051/metrics every 5s.
-This is where all the metrics that are generated during the execution of mAPI reference implementation are available.
+This is where all the metrics that are generated during the execution of MRI are available from.
+Administrator authentication is performed using the Authorization HTTP header with Bearer [RestAdminAPIKey].
+The RestAdminAPIKey value provided must match the one stored in the Prometheus configuration file 'api-key.txt'.

 Available metrics include: